tdg5/blog/_posts/2015-01-12-tail-call-optimization-in-ruby-background.md

   url: /assets/images/featured/2015-01-12-tail-call-optimization-in-ruby-background.jpg
 layout: post
 tags: [recursion, ruby, ruby vm, tail call, tail call optimization, tail recursion, tail recursive]
-title: 'Tail Call Optimization in Ruby: Background'
+title: "Tail Call Optimization in Ruby: Background"
 ---
-Back in November, care of [/r/ruby](https://www.reddit.com/r/ruby), I came across [a blog post by Nithin Bekal, Tail Call Optimization in Ruby](http://nithinbekal.com/posts/ruby-tco/), demonstrating Ruby's built-in support for tail call optimization and I have to admit, my mind was a little blown.
+Back in November, care of [/r/ruby][reddit for rubyists], I came across [a blog post by Nithin Bekal, Tail Call Optimization in Ruby][Nithin Bekal - TCO in Ruby], demonstrating Ruby's built-in support for tail call optimization and I have to admit, my mind was a little blown.

 It's not that I have a specific need for tail call optimization.
 In fact, I can't think of even a single situation where I would have done